se-edu/se-book/projectDuke/text.md

 ### Level 9.
 Find

-Give users a way to find a task by searching for a keyword.
+Give users a way to find a task by searching for a keyword in the task description.
 <br>
 <br>